raspberrypilearning/comic-character/en/step_1.md

 <div style="flex-basis: 175px; flex-grow: 1">
 Explore the Superhero Website.

-+ Type in the captcha characters to access the site.
++ Type in the CAPTCHA characters to access the site.
 + Once you have access, click the arrows on the home page slider to navigate through the images .
 + Toggle the light mode button to see the theme colours on the site change.
 + Navigate to the Comic book page, complete the input fields to create your own superhero chcracter.